NLisicin/coinsquare-docs/docs/troubleshooting.md

 For more information, please click [here.](https://help.coinsquare.com/hc/en-us/articles/360020867932-Why-Did-I-Fail-Verification-)

-### Accepted ID
+### Unaccepted ID

 There are numerous forms of identification which can be used for verification.
-A driver's license, passport, health card, or even a Canadian Federal firearms license can be used.
+A driver's license, passport, health card, or even a Canadian federal firearms license can be used.

 For a full list of acceptable documentation, please click [here.](https://help.coinsquare.com/hc/en-us/articles/360021119211-Acceptable-Government-ID-Documents)